alexanderaugusto/IBM-HACKATHON-WATERSON/nodejs_api/README.md

 ### IBM Cloud Watson Assistent
 This service was used to guide the user in cases of flooding.
 The Assistant manages to resolve several doubts, thus leaving people informed about flood cases throughout the world.
 Of course he is still a child, our team had never touched Watson Assistent before, so he was not perfect, but I confess that it was a beautiful learning experience.

+The connection made to it was made by node js, using the ibm-watson library.
+The access credentials are found in the .env file at the root of the project.

 ### IBM Cloud Watson Machine Learning and Watson Studio
 These services were used to train and use a Machine Learning model, created to show the user the risk of flooding in a given location.
 The model was created with IBM's AutoIA Experiment and we used Linear Regression.

 It was not perfect, but the main factor was because the amount of data we collected was not enough, we intend to continue this project and further improve our model.

 The data collected are in the São Paulo region, we have not yet been able to expand it throughout the world.
 Because the only APIs we were able to use were that of [INMET](http://www.inmet.gov.br/portal/) and [CGESP](https://www.cgesp.org/v3/).

+The connection made to it was made by node js, through an api rest.
+We made the connection following the IBM documentation, all settings are at the root of the project in the .env file.

 ## Important
 The backend API is already running in a Cloud Foundry serviçi on IBM Cloud: https://watersonbackend-chipper-genet-kv.mybluemix.net.